Live Demo: Get Started with MotherDuck & See the NEW Instant Preview Mode!Register Now

 • Sharing data outside of your Organization.

-Sharing data with others is easy:
+Sharing data with individuals is easy.
+MotherDuck supports two approaches:

-1. Data provider creates a Hidden share.
+1. Data provider creates a share with Restricted access.

 3. Data consumer attaches the share.